 Does video content affect the sales funnel?

-- 41% of marketers say that video has helped them reduce support calls.
+- 78% of marketers say video has directly helped to increase sales.
 (Wyzowl)

 Channels for Distributing Video Content